Artelia/NIMPHS/docs/source/documentation/openfoam/preview.rst

 .. important::
     If you change a parameter, you have to click on the `preview` button to update the mesh.

+.. _openfoam-preview-import-settings:

 Import settings
 ***************

 * **Decompose polyhedra**: indicate whether polyhedra are to be decomposed when read.
 If True, decompose polyhedra into tetrahedra and pyramids.
+* **Skip zero time**: indicate whether to skip the '/0' time directory or not.
 * **Triangulate**: more complex polygons will be broken down into triangles.
 * **Case**: indicate whether decomposed mesh or reconstructed mesh should be read.

+.. _openfoam-preview-clip-settings:

 Clip
 ****